APPLICATIONS FOR SEPTEMBER 2017 INTAKE HAVE NOW CLOSED. They will open again in October 2017 for September 2018.

 Auditionees should wear loose comfortable clothing and avoid jewellery or makeup.
 They are also advised to bring a small bottle of drinking water, to eat breakfast before setting out, and to bring a light packed lunch or money to buy lunch at a local shop, since the day can be very tiring.

 The audition day begins at 9 am.
 Auditionees come to the AVONDALE Building on Landor Road, Clapham, SW9 9PH and report to Reception.
 (See map).

-The afternoon session begins with a movement workshop, followed by a singing workshop and then there is a voice workshop.
-The final selection is made and those chosen will have an interview with Course Director, Course Co-ordinator and other members of the teaching staff, at which auditionees may be asked to sight-read, and to present either one or both pieces, these may be redirected.
+The afternoon session consists of three workshops – movement, singing* and voice. (*You do not have to prepare a song for this).
+The final selection is then made and those chosen will have an interview with our Course Director, Course Co-ordinator and other members of the teaching staff, at which auditionees may be asked to sight-read and to present either one or both pieces.
+These may be redirected.
 The interview may cover a range of topics, including the auditionee’s experience, aspirations and opinions.
 Auditionees also have the opportunity to ask relevant questions.

 ‘Time and the Conways’ by J.B.
 Priestley, Directed by Gemma Brockis – Sheridan Studio

 Generally no decisions are made on the day.
-Auditionees can expect to hear the outcome of their audition by post within two weeks of the audition date.
+Auditionees can expect to hear the outcome of their audition by email within two weeks of the audition date.
 Possible outcomes are as follows:

 C (Conditional offer);